-Spanish Film Festival + Spotlight on Film Directors
+Spanish Film Festival + Spotlight on Women Film Directors (16 April – 8 May)

 The 2019 Spanish Film Festival presented by Palace welcomes Moro Olive Oil as principal partner for the national festival which celebrates cinema from Spain and Latin America.
 The 22nd edition of the festival will be further enriched by the Cine Latino Film Festival sidebar, formerly a separate event in November.
 The following five titles are highlights from the curated program of 32 films, which will screen from 16 April exclusively at Palace Cinemas.